Free Speech TV: 2013–present

 In 2013, FSTV started conferring with public television stations to gain over-the-air and cable carriage in major urban markets.
-Mobile apps for smartphones and tablets are in development.
 The shutdown of the progressive channel Current TV and its replacement with Al Jazeera America had major ramifications on the network.
 In August 2013 Free Speech TV lost its popular Al Jazeera English News Hour, The Stream and Fault Lines shows when Al Jazeera launched Al Jazeera America.
 The news programming was replaced with news from France 24.

-On September 9, 2013 Bill Press joined the channel with his simulcast of The Bill Press Show, which moved over from the defunct Current TV.
+On September 9, 2013, Bill Press joined the channel with his simulcast of The Bill Press Show, which moved over from the defunct Current TV.
 In January 2014 the channel added The Stephanie Miller Show, also from the defunct Current TV after a successful Indiegogo campaign to raise funds to build the show's new radio/TV studio, buy equipment and produce the show.
 This reunites the former Current TV morning block on Free Speech TV.

-In October 2013 Free Speech TV and Karel.Media in association with Brandon Riley Miller Productions launched "Karel's Life In Segments" starring openly gay, history-making entertainer and former KFI AM 640 Los Angeles and KGO AM 810 Host Charles Karel Bouley.
-The show would pioneer the format of reality-talk, a new hybrid half-hour that takes characters and issues in the day-to-day life of a daily talk show host and turns them in to entertaining and informative talk segments set either in studio, in Karel's home or around his home of Long Beach, California.
-The show has also gone on location internationally including Ireland for Season Three..
-The show entered its fourth season as a weekly member of the programming lineup in 2017 with a fifth season being planned.
+In October 2013 Free Speech TV and Karel.Media in association with Brandon Riley Miller Productions launched Karel's Life in Segments starring Charles Karel Bouley.
 In October 2014, Free Speech TV launched Uprising with Sonali, featuring Sonali Kolhatkar in partnership with Pacifica Radio station KPFK-FM, Los Angeles.
 Uprising Radio was the longest running daily morning show on Southern California public radio before premiering as a television show on Free Speech TV.
-The show is the first ever national daily news show hosted and produced by an immigrant woman of color, Sonali Kolhatkar.

 In recent years, FSTV's television footprint has grown to more than 40 million homes.
-The network's monthly viewership (cume) nearly doubled to more than 1 million households over a two-year period between 2012-2014.
-The closing of Current TV and the accumulation of its popular radio shows and audience combined with the movement of MSNBC out of the progressive sphere have partially contributed to the trend.
+The network's monthly viewership (cumulative) nearly doubled to more than 1 million households over a two-year period between 2012 and 2014.